-Prior to joining Cumberland, she served as an assistant United States attorney for the Northern District of Alabama where she worked for eight years.
-There, she was the criminal division’s health care fraud coordinator.
-In that role, she successfully prosecuted multiple health care fraud and opioid prescribing cases.
+Prior to joining Cumberland, Diké-Minor served as an assistant United States attorney for the Northern District of Alabama where she worked for eight years.
+There, she was the criminal division’s health care fraud coordinator and successfully prosecuted multiple health care fraud and opioid prescribing cases.
 For that work, she received several awards including the Department of Health and Human Services Inspector General Award for Excellence in Fighting Fraud, Waste and Abuse (2022 – awarded post-service), the U.S. Attorney’s Office Special Act Award for Sustained High-Level Performance (2019), and the National Health Care Anti-Fraud Association Special Investigative Resource and Intelligence System Investigation of the Year Award (2017).

-Before her most recent role, Diké-Minor practiced civil and criminal litigation at Debevoise & Plimpton LLP in New York City.
-Prior to that she clerked for the late Honorable Judge Mark Kravitz in the District of Connecticut and for the Honorable Rosemary Pooler on the U.S. Court of Appeals for the Second Circuit.
+Before that, she clerked for the late Honorable Judge Mark Kravitz in the District of Connecticut and for the Honorable Rosemary Pooler on the U.S. Court of Appeals for the Second Circuit.

 Degrees and Certifications